 This photo taken by a Japanese military photographer shows how the Japanese soldiers killed a Chinese toddler in Nanjing.

 Such a barbaric act was not an isolated incident.
-In fact, torturing, killing, and burning Chinese babies by the Japanese were also documented in the Ming Dynasty files.
+In fact, the torturing, killing, and burning of Chinese babies by the Japanese were also documented in the Ming Dynasty files.
 About 500 years ago when Japanese pirates invaded China’s east coasts in Jiangsu and Zhejiang, including Suzhou and Shanghai, they did the same to Chinese kids with their swords.